brysem/dutch-lidwoord-tool/README.md

 This tool uses the website https://www.welklidwoord.nl to pull its information.
 I am in no way affiliated with them.

-This has only be tested on macOS.
+This has only been tested on macOS.

 ## Instructions
 **Command**